Supported Bit Versions

 Linux

-If you use a Debian based distro you can use the installer, all other distros currently have to either build the plugin from source or extract the binaries from the debian installer and move them into the correct folders themselves.
+If you use a Debian based distro you can use the installer, all other distros currently have to either build the plugin from source or manually extract the binaries from the debian installer and move them into the correct folders, the latter approach might not work on all distros.
 If you use the flatpak version of obs I can't help you as I have no experience with it.
 There have been reports that the plugin does not load with the flatpak version.

 After you've installed the plugin you should see a new option in the Tools menu: